sahenderson101/github.io-reading-notes/README.md

 1. Be willing to take constructive criticism
 2. Do not compare yourself to others
-3. You will get better with effor and practice
+3. You will get better with effort and practice

 https://github.com/sahenderson101